pallets/click/docs/complex.rst

 So let's understand what this does.
 We create a group command which can have subcommands.
-When it is invoked it will create an instance of a ``Repo`` class.
+When it is invoked, it will create an instance of a ``Repo`` class.
 This holds the state for our command line tool.
-In this case it just remembers some parameters, but at this point it could also start loading configuration files and so on.
+In this case, it just remembers some parameters, but at this point it could also start loading configuration files and so on.

 This state object is then remembered as :attr:`~Context.obj` on the